SajalDevnath/SajalDevnath/README.md

 Crafting scalable and resilient cloud solutions with a focus on AWS, Terraform, and automation.
 I thrive on designing architectures that balance reliability, efficiency, and simplicity — from Infrastructure as Code setups to multi-region deployments and Disaster Recovery strategies.

 Currently exploring Kubernetes, Helm, and advanced CI/CD practices to strengthen my expertise in Site Reliability and cloud automation.
-When I’m not optimizing infrastructure, you’ll probably find me behind a camera lens. 📸

 🚀 Building, automating, and learning — one cloud at a time.